-Hundreds of seniors benefited from the education provided by doctors during Diabetes Boot Camp for Seniors.
-This program was the result of a partnership between BCBSRI and the American Diabetes Association and will continue to be offered in 2016.
+Since 2015, hundreds of seniors have benefited from the education provided by doctors during Diabetes Boot Camp for Seniors.
+This program was the result of a partnership between BCBSRI and the American Diabetes Association.
+In 2016-2017, this program reached 380 community members.

 Ensuring Access to Primary Care

 Since 2012, we have been a significant funder of the Rhode Island Licensed Health Professionals Loan Repayment Program.
-The recipients provide medical services in our state’s underserved communities for two years.
+This program offers health education loan repayments to primary care, dentistry, and mental health professionals who have made a two-year commitment to practice in medically underserved communities in Rhode Island.
 This helps address the shortage in primary care services that causes disparities in health.

-We continued our partnership with Latino Public Radio in 2015 by sponsoring the monthly radio show “Asegurate,” translated as “Insure Yourself.”
-Hosted by Dr. Pablo Rodriguez, this one-hour program helps educate listeners about the healthcare system and often features BCBSRI employees such as Bobby Rodriguez and Maria Tateosian (pictured).
+We continued our partnership with Latino Public Radio in 2016 by sponsoring the monthly radio show “Asegúrate,” translated as “Insure Yourself”.
+This one hour program helps educate Spanish speaking listeners about the healthcare system and often features BCBSRI employees as the show hosts.

-At our fourth annual company-wide day of service, our BlueAngel employee volunteers made a direct impact on the community:
+Celebrating the fifth anniversary of our companywide day of service, our BlueAngel employee volunteers made a direct impact on the community:

 A Friendly Food Drive Competition

 The 2016 annual Thanksgiving food drive involved a new element: competing with our neighbors at Amica to raise the most food for the Rhode Island Community Food Bank.

 For the fifth year, we continued our partnership with The Rhode Island Foundation’s Initiative for Nonprofit Excellence Board Referral.
 This initiative helps ensure that members who serve on the boards of nonprofit organizations are both capable and committed.

 We’re thrilled to partner with BCBSRI to both strengthen boards and highlight excellent nonprofit work.
 This work is invaluable to the sector.